freepik-company/binwatch/README.md

 # It must have the format <hostname>:<port> or <ip>:<port> to be used in the hashring
 server_id: "$HOSTNAME:8080"

+# Number of workers to process the events
+max_workers: 10

 # Hashring configuration for HA and load balancing purposes
 hashring: